NathanApple/Upload-Binus-SOCS-From-Terminal/README.md

 ## Changelog
 ### Update 1.2
-- Fix bug when using ? as cid did not update current cid
+- Fixed a bug when using ? as cid did not update current cid
 - Added warning when accessing empty problem cid

 ### Update 1.1